 Many people attribute the longevity of Japan’s citizens to their amazing diet, exercise, and overall healthy lifestyles.
 This is almost a striking contrast to the image many people have of the average ‘salaryman’, as they’re called in Japan, who works 60 hour weeks, smokes at least five or six cigarets every shift, drinks excessively every day, and takes very few days off for vacation or rest.
 In reality, it’s not entirely known why Japan has so many folks that live on past a century, though many countries are dying to find out for themselves just what the secret may be.

-Fun Facts About Japan #3 – Japan Finds Beauty in the Bizarre
+Did You Know #3 – Japan Finds Beauty in the Bizarre

 Those who live outside of Japan may be surprised to hear about the things that Japanese people consider to be beautiful.
 The country as a whole has their own unique set of beauty standards, and sometimes fitting in can be both costly and painful (not unlike other countries).
 Like most beauty standards, Japanese standards of how pleasing someone looks are generally only defined for females.
 There are a few standards for males, as well, but they’re not as set in stone and change quite often.